 it’s like a knife through your chest.

 You only start to digest it as time goes on

-and NOTHING else in the world matters until you do.
+in the world matters until you do.

 That is why schools, teachers, doctors should take this in to

 consideration when dealing with the parents of a sick child.
 In September moll was due to return to school